Agria Privacy Notice

 International transfers of data

-- Regulatory or government bodies including police forces, local authorities or council, The Financial Conduct Authority, The Jersey Financial Services Commission when it is necessary to do so to ensure compliance with relevant legislation or an enforceable government or police request.
-We may also share your data with fraud prevention databases or companies when helping to prevent fraud and financial crime
+- Regulatory or government bodies including police forces, local authorities or council, The Financial Conduct Authority, The Prudential Regulation Authority, the Swedish Financial Supervisory Authority (Finansinspektionen), The Financial Ombudsman Service and Her Majesty’s Revenue & Customs (HMRC) when it is necessary to do so to ensure compliance with relevant legislation.

 - With your vet, with regard to whether you have converted your free policy to a full policy with us